mingyaulee/Blazor.BrowserExtension/README.md

 This package imports two other packages, which are:
 1. [WebExtensions.Net](https://github.com/mingyaulee/WebExtensions.Net) - Provides interop for WebExtensions standard API.
 2. [JsBind.Net](https://github.com/mingyaulee/JsBind.Net) - Provides advanced JavaScript interop features used by WebExtensions.Net.
-3. Blazor.BrowserExtension.Build (in this repository) - Adds build target and tasks to the project.
+3. Blazor.BrowserExtension.Build (in this repository) - Adds build targets and tasks to the project.

 ### Samples/References